hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 - Hans J. Lugt, 1983:  *Vortex Flow in Nature and Technology*.
 Wiley-Interscience.
 (Original German edition, 1979.
 English edition reprinted by Krieger, 1995.) \[Out of print\]
     - A surprisingly nontechnical exposition of vortex flow, a central concept in hydrodynamics.
 Packed with illustrations, it would make an excellent introduction to hydrodynamics for a student who hasn't yet mastered vector calculus, yet the book can also grip the attention of a seasoned physicist.
 This book deserves to be better known in the fluid mechanics community.

-Finally, having mentioned Lord Rayleigh, Lev Landau, and Kip Thorne above, fluid mechanics books by two more Nobel laureates in physics are worthy of note:
+Finally, having mentioned Lord Rayleigh, Lev Landau, and Kip Thorne above, I can't fail to mention two other Nobel laureates in physics:

 - Hannes Alfven and Carl-Gunne Falthammar, 1963: *Cosmical Electrodynamics*, 2d edition.
 International Series of Monographs on Physics.
 Oxford University Press.
 (Original edition, 1950.)
     - Alfven is the founder of modern magnetohydrodynamics, a topic he covers in this book.